What is community?

 The Inside Circle Foundation organizes discussion groups for men in maximum security prisons.
 Their results, which has been featured in the documentary The Work, have been extraordinary.
 The men in these circles are able to open up and be truly vulnerable.
 It’s helped many of their members get on a better path.
 When I met with the CEO, James McLeary (pictured above), he credited one thing with their success: a strong policy.

-He described their routine, “When every man walks through the door to participate in a circle, they pretend to take off their ‘armor’ and set it aside.”
+“When every man walks through the door to participate in a circle, they pretend to take off their ‘armor’ and set it aside.”
 This practice helps shift their mindset as they enter the space.
 Every circle also has six simple rules:

 - Tell your truth.